sueLan/suelan.github.io/source/_posts/An-glimpse-of-iOS-Memory-Deep-Dive.md

 And we will more regions.

 > It turns out that vmmap, by default, if it finds contiguous regions, it collapses.
 A general rule. the later region was created, the later my app's life cycle it happened.
-Chance are this later region is more closely tied to whatever casued that memory pike.
+Chance are this later region is more closely tied to whatever caused that memory pike.

 So, we start to look at the last region.
 We can use the start memory address of the last region and search it in the memory graph in XCode.

 ![5d389834.png](f30bdfea-25ac-4eb9-af3e-278a74a85022/5d389834.png)

 Or use `leak` to get the trace tree.
-By scaning these info, we would find more clues.
+By scanning these info, we would find more clues.

 ![f63287f5.png](f30bdfea-25ac-4eb9-af3e-278a74a85022/f63287f5.png)

-Here, using `malloc_history` to see the backtrace for this object, we found the related code creating this particular VM memory.
+Here, using `malloc_history` to see the back trace for this object, we found the related code creating this particular VM memory.

 ![d8143352.png](f30bdfea-25ac-4eb9-af3e-278a74a85022/d8143352.png)